-Since launching in 2015, AMVFest has become one of the top music video festivals on the globe, fearlessly showcasing work from Independent and DIY artists alongside the likes of Childish Gambino, Spike Jonze, The Flaming Lips, and Beyonce!
+Since launching in 2015, AMVFest has become one of the top music video festivals on the globe, fearlessly showcasing work from Independent and diverse artists alongside the likes of Childish Gambino, Spike Jonze, The Flaming Lips, and Beyonce!

 The 6th annual Austin Music Video Festival (AMVFest) celebrates and awards artists from around the world (DEC 1-4, 2021).

 PS: We accept work from any location (and any year) regardless of language, budget, or popularity!

 Join the Music Video Community.